developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 ## Overview

 This section discusses installation and configuration of Device Tracker.
 The client app (APK file) and web portal URL are supplied by Zebra.
-Zebra’s [StageNow](/stagenow/latest/about) tool or an EMM can be used for Device Tracker software deployment to the mobile devices.
+Zebra’s [StageNow](/stagenow/latest/about) tool or an EMM can be used for Device Tracker software deployment to the mobile devices.<br><br>

 **Installation and configuration on the device:**